50% of our social dives will happen in areas of depth between -5m to -10m, and 50% will happen in depths -10 to -25m.

 This setup will get you going, and able to come along on your first club social dive, but its inevitable that you’ll start to freeze because of your wetsuit.

-Again, this setup will allow you to join in on your first training session, but it’s inevitable that you will start to get cold.
+Again, this setup will allow you to join in on your first training session, but it’s inevitable that you will start to get cold without a wetsuit.

 – 5mm open-cell Wetsuit (Optimally custom made)